 Trump has been trying to end DACA, the program that was introduced by former President Barack Obama, for more than a year, but the Trump administration has lost this major legal battle.
 Nonetheless, President Trump is still hoping to cancel the program, which protects hundreds of thousands of Dreamers, and has even called the federal appeals court’s ruling “good news,” arguing that his administration would now be able to present the case to the U.S. Supreme Court.

 During Donald Trump’s presidency, it is becoming increasingly difficult to come to or live in the U.S. as an illegal immigrant.
-Get a free consultation from our Salt Lake City family immigration attorney and speak about your particular situation.
+Get a consultation from our Salt Lake City family immigration attorney and speak about your particular situation.
 Call our offices at 801-656-9605 today.